bodo-ai/PyDough/documentation/usage.md

 LIMIT 5
 ```

+One more example of Python code to generate an SQL query.
+This time, we will use the 'datetime.date' passed in the environment.
 ```py
 # For every customer, how many urgent orders have they made in year 1996 with a
 # total price over 100000, and what is the sum of the total prices of all such